-In light of the numerous snow storms that passed through Westchester and the surrounding regions last year, residents should take precautions now to prepare for hazardous weather that could include potential power outages, being snowed in at home and other inconveniences caused by vast amounts of snow and ice.
+When snow storms are forecasted for Westchester and the surrounding region, residents should take precautions to prepare for hazardous weather that could include potential power outages, being snowed in at home and other inconveniences caused by vast amounts of snow and possibly, ice.

 The Department of Emergency Services offers these tips when heavy snow falls: